Disability Services and Other Legislation (Worker Screening) Amendment Bill 2020

 “I confirm that the LNP will not oppose this legislation, but there are some important matters that, as the shadow minister for this area and also shadow minister for multiculturalism and Aboriginal and Torres Strait Islander partnerships, I wish to bring to the attention of the House.”— 2020-12-03View Hansard

-Spoke in support of the bill, emphasising the importance of worker screening to protect people with disability who are at high risk of harm, abuse, neglect and exploitation.
+Spoke in support of the bill, emphasising the importance of having the right people in caring roles and the need for strong screening processes to protect people with disability from abuse, neglect and exploitation.
+Her speech was cut short by the business program time limit.

-“We want only the right people to take care of our most vulnerable and this can only be achieved with strong processes in place and worker screening is an important part of making sure that we get the right people to do the right job every single time.”— 2020-12-04View Hansard
+“We want only the right people to take care of our most vulnerable and this can only be achieved with strong processes in place.”— 2020-12-04View Hansard

-“One of my highest priorities as the new Minister for Seniors and Disability Services is to ensure the safety and wellbeing of people with disability.
-This bill is an important part of that.”— 2020-12-04View Hansard
+“One of my highest priorities as the new Minister for Seniors and Disability Services is to ensure the safety and wellbeing of people with disability.”— 2020-12-04View Hansard

 That that the amendments be agreed to